YWCA Metro St. Louis “Leaders In The Workplace” Program

 - Shown exemplary leadership

-- Worked for your organization for at least five years, or who have recently joined your company and would benefit from networking with other successful women
+- Worked for or been associated with your company for at least five years, or who have recently joined your company and would benefit from networking with other successful women

 - Just earned a degree or received additional certification in a specific area relating to their employment